 I have truly learned how to think for myself and “question with boldness” simply because I started watching the Glenn Beck show in 2009.
 During the last ten years since then, my husband and I have faced many struggles.
 However, we have grown together as a couple, learned the value of learning something new each day, and continue to reinforce our desire to grow closer to the Lord and be a light in this world.

 Thank you, Glenn Beck for making a huge, positive impact on our lives.

 About the Author

-Joanne Troppello is a published author of 3 inspirational fiction novels and the Publisher and Editor-in-Chief of Pandora's Box Gazette.
-She has experience as a freelance writer in topics such as marketing, retail marketing, health and wellness, internet and media, travel and lifestyle, website content, app recommendations, and content for blogs.
+Joanne Troppello is a published author of 3 inspirational fiction novels and the Publisher and Editor-in-Chief of Mustard Seed Sentinel.
+She has experience as a freelance writer in topics such as marketing, retail marketing, health and wellness, internet and media, travel and lifestyle, website content, recommendations for apps, and content for blogs.